-The U.S. and some foreign jurisdictions are considering or have enacted a number of legislative and regulatory proposals to change the healthcare system in ways that could affect our ability to sell COMETRIQ profitably.
-Among policy makers and payors in the U.S. and elsewhere, there is significant interest in promoting changes in healthcare systems with the stated goals of containing healthcare costs, improving quality and/or expanding access.
-In the U.S., the pharmaceutical industry has been a particular focus of these efforts and has been significantly affected by major legislative initiatives.
+The United States and some foreign jurisdictions are considering or have enacted a number of legislative and regulatory proposals to change the healthcare system in ways that could affect our ability to sell COMETRIQ profitably.
+Among policy makers and payors in the United States and elsewhere, there is significant interest in promoting changes in healthcare systems with the stated goals of containing healthcare costs, improving quality and/or expanding access.
+In the United States, the pharmaceutical industry has been a particular focus of these efforts and has been significantly affected by major legislative initiatives.

-In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act, or collectively, PPACA, became law in the U.S. PPACA substantially changes the way healthcare is financed by both governmental and private insurers and significantly affects the pharmaceutical industry.
-The U.S. Supreme Court heard a constitutional challenge to the PPACA and in June 2012 held that the PPACA is constitutional.
-However, states are allowed to opt out of the expansion of eligibility criteria for Medicaid under the PPACA.
+For example, under the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act of 2010, collectively referred to as the PPACA, enacted in March 2010, substantial changes may be made to the way healthcare is financed by both governmental and private insurers, and those changes may significantly affect the pharmaceutical industry.
+Among other things, the PPACA creates a new system of health insurance "exchanges," designed to make health policies available to individuals and certain groups though state- or federally-administered marketplaces, beginning in 2014.
+In connection with such exchanges, certain "essential health benefits" are intended to be made more consistent across plans, setting basically a baseline coverage level.
+While prescription drugs are broadly considered "essential," there is some discretion to the plans as to what categories of prescription drug products will be covered (and the scope of coverage in each category).
+We cannot predict at this time whether COMETRIQ would be covered by the health plans offered in any or all of the exchanges.
+Failure to be covered by plans offered in the exchanges could have a material adverse impact on our business.
 We anticipate that the PPACA, as well as other healthcare reform measures that may be adopted in the future, may result in more rigorous coverage criteria and an additional downward pressure on the price that we receive for COMETRIQ and any subsequently approved product, and could seriously harm our business.
+Under the Budget Control Act of 2011, as amended, federal budget "sequestration" became effective in March 2013, automatically reducing payments under various government programs, including, for example, certain Medicare provider and supplier reimbursement payments.
+Sequestration may have a material adverse effect on our customers and accordingly, our financial operations.
 Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.
 Insurers may also refuse to provide any coverage of uses of approved products for medical indications other than those for which the FDA has granted market approvals.
 As a result, significant uncertainty exists as to whether and how much third-party payors will reimburse for newly-approved drugs, which in turn will put pressure on the pricing of drugs.

-We also cannot be certain that COMETRIQ will successfully be placed on the list of drugs covered by particular health plan formularies, nor can we predict the negotiated price for COMETRIQ, which will be determined by market factors.
-Many states have also created preferred drug lists and include drugs on those lists only when the manufacturers agree to pay a supplemental rebate.
+We also cannot be certain that COMETRIQ will successfully be placed on the list of drugs covered by particular commercial or government health plan formularies, nor can we predict the negotiated price for COMETRIQ, which will be determined by market factors.
+Many states have also created preferred drug lists for their Medicaid programs, and include drugs on those lists only when the manufacturers agree to pay a supplemental rebate.
 If COMETRIQ is not included on these preferred drug lists, physicians may not be inclined to prescribe it to their Medicaid patients, thereby diminishing the potential market for COMETRIQ.